artemudovyk/sveltekit-2-21-1-build-fail-repro/README.md

 Reproduction for the https://github.com/sveltejs/kit/issues/13804

 If we remove `houdini` and `houdini-svelte` dependencies, the application builds successfully.
+Check the [houdini-removed](https://github.com/artemudovyk/sveltekit-2-21-1-build-fail-repro/tree/houdini-removed) branch.

 Terminal output: